kristinemlarson/gnssrefl/README.md

 note these changes to **rinex2snr**, **quickLook**, and **gnssir**.
 Optional commandline inputs are still allowed.

+In geodesy, you don't really need to know much about what you are doing to calculate a reasonably precise position from GPS data.
+That's just the way it is.
+For GPS/GNSS reflections, you need to know a little bit more - like what are you trying to do ?
+Are you trying to measure water levels?
+Then you need to know where the water is ! (with respect to your antenna, i.e. which azimuths are good and which are bad).
+The other big application of this code is to measure snow accumulation.
+If you have a bunch of obstructions near your antenna, you are responsible for knowing not to use that region.
+If your antenna is 10 meters above the reflection area, and the software default is to not go beyond 6 meters, the code will not tell you anything useful.
+It is up to you to know what is best for the site and modify the inputs accordingly.
+My web app will tell you [how high your site is above sea level](https://gnss-reflections.org/geoid) and [give you help on picking azimuths](https://gnss-reflections.org/rzones).
+But it really is up to you to think about what it means.
+Get to know your site.
+If it belongs to you, look at pictures.
+If it doesn't belong to you, look at Google Earth.
+Sometimes an archive will have photo of a site - but more often than not, you are unfortunately given no information.

 # gnssrefl

 This package is a new version of my GNSS interferometric reflectometry (GNSS_IR) code.